DIY Valentine hearts made from any craft supplies, for free!

 Tips on gluing bark to a rustic valentine heart for Valentine's Day.Trimming bark heart / Learn how to make these charming rustic hearts for Valentine's Day with bark, twine, burlap, buttons, plus!
 Click for full tutorial with many ideas! #valentinesday #hearts #valentines #funkyjunkinteriors #repurpose #valentinesdayprojects

-For a better experience with cutting thicker supplies, use garden clippers, all purpose scissors or heavy duty craft scissors like THESE.
+For a better experience with cutting thicker supplies such as craft bark, use garden hand pruners or heavy duty craft scissors like THESE.

 How to glue on buttons to cover a Valentine heart template.

-Various buttons glued onto the heart look so charming!
-Choose a mix of colors or do the whole lot in all cream like I did!
+Random buttons grouped together look so charming!
+You can choose a mix of colors or cover the whole heart with all white and cream buttons to create a neutral heart like I did.

-However, before adding buttons to your hearts, I would recommend to paint the cardboard heart first with a color that works with your buttons so you don’t see parts of the cardboard peeking through.
+In hindsight, before adding buttons to your hearts, I would recommend to paint the cardboard heart first with a color that blends in with your buttons best so you don’t see parts of the cardboard peeking through.

 How to cut, glue and trim twine or string onto a rustic craft valentine heart template.